wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 exercises for identifying plant families using the key / identification and family descriptions of the major Australian plant families.

+<div style="page-break-after: always;"></div>

-**PRAC 6 (WEEK 7):** **ROOT STRUCTURE & FUNCTION **
+#**PRAC 6 (WEEK 7):** **ROOT STRUCTURE & FUNCTION **

-Reference: Raven et al. 2013. **The biology of plants, 8^th^** edition, ch 24.
+Reference: Raven Biology of Plants. ch 24.

-**Introduction **
+##**Introduction **

-Plants invest significant amounts of the carbon captured in photosynthesis in their root systems.
-Roots not only anchor and support plants but they are also pervasive systems which form an extensive interface with the soil.
+Plants invest significant carbon captured in photosynthesis into their root systems.
+Roots have four functions:
+1) Resources uptake
+2) Anchorage
+3) Transport
+4) Storage

+The last three of these functions are always done by the plant itself.
+The first one, resource uptake is often done via symbiotic partners.

 Although the branching patterns and size of roots vary greatly with different species and in different conditions, the morphology and anatomy of all root systems is fundamentally similar.

-The basic structure of all roots is similar to that of a primary root covered in the first year course (BIOS 1101, session 2).
+The basic structure of all roots is similar to that of a primary root covered in the first year course.
 We will assume that you have remembered this knowledge.
 Otherwise the reference above will help.